ErikASD/Black-Sheep-Optimized-Auth/README.md

 /account/auth/session -> Success: 0.5 ms Failure: 0-0.5 ms

-If you find any changes that can optimize the system, please open a pull request and I will get to it ASAP.
+If you find any changes that can optimize the system, please open a pull request with them and I will get to them ASAP.